 Breast engorgement occurs either when you start nursing or miss many feeds without expressing milk or during pregnancy.
 It also happens in the transition period when the breasts change over from colostrum to mature milk.
+Breast engorgement can also be caused due to an incorrect latch, where the baby’s shallow latch can cause blocked ducts.
 This condition is characterised by swollen, warm breasts which feel hard and inflexible.
 Mild cases of breast engorgement report tingling, oedema and heat while extreme cases report pain with significant discomfort and a throbbing sensation in the breasts, armpit area and hands as well as a low-grade fever.

 Signs and Symptoms of Breast Engorgement